 Because we are not able to observe every instance of water waste, we have an online reporting process to help us follow up on suspected waste.
 If you see water waste occurring, you can report it to us online at www.calwater.com/conservation/report.
 As part of our customer-first approach, we prefer to educate customers about prohibited uses of water before issuing penalties.

 At this time, we have not implemented water budgets that require a specific reduction amount for each customer.
-However, we encourage all customers to reduce their use by at least 20 percent, which is the amount the Governor has called for.
+However, we encourage all customers to continue to save water every day.

 If you dispute a penalty that has been assessed, you may call your local Cal Water office to speak with a customer service representative.